Starting on September 15th

 Waste Paint Hardener™ is available at paint stores and most area hardware stores.
 Mulch, kitty litter, or shredded paper may also be used as a bulking/drying agent.
 (Waste Paint Hardener is also handy for handling spills.
 One bag can thicken and contain a spilled gallon.)
 To use commercial paint hardener:

-2, Add Waste Waste Paint Hardener to can.
-One packet treats up to one gallon of unwanted latex or water-based paint.
+2. Add Waste Paint Hardener to can.
+One packet treats up to one gallon of latex or water-based paint.

 3. Stir and mix thoroughly.
-For best results, add up to one cup of water to help activate the Hardener.
+For best results, add up to one cup of water to help activate the mix.

 4. Set aside for 30 minutes.
-At the end of that time, paint will have a tacky, oatmeal-like consistency, but will not spill out.
+At the end of that time, paint will have a tacky, oatmeal-like consistency, but will not spill.

 5. Your paint is now ready for disposal!

 Of course, the best thing you can do for the landfill (and your pocketbook) is avoid creating waste at the start!
 Buy only what you need.
 One gallon of paint will cover between 250 and 350 square feet, depending on the porosity of the surface to be covered.
 A gallon of paint will cover closer to 250 square feet of surfaces that are more porous.